edace91/week-4-game/README.md

 ## Synopsis

 An fun and interactive game for web browsers with a Stranger things Theme.
-This time, the app dynamically updates HTML pages with the jQuery library.
+This time, the app dynamically updates HTML pages by using the jQuery library.

 ## Project Structure